FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Method

 \subsection{ID-Text Contrastive Learning}

-We implement an auxiliary contrastive loss to align item ID embeddings with item context embeddings as illustrated in Figure~\ref{fig:arch}c.
+We implement an auxiliary contrastive loss to align item ID embeddings with item context embeddings.
 This approach is motivated by the observation that the less frequent, or ``tail'' items, which have limited representation in training data, can rely instead on their contextual representations.
-Conversely, frequently appearing items can benefit from collaborative filtering signals that can be learnt from training a sequential recommender.
-Aligning ID and context embeddings embeds both the collaborative filtering (CF) and contextual signals into the same latent space, allowing context to potentially fill in for gaps in CF. More precisely, we employ the InfoNCE loss function \cite{infoNCE} as detailed below:
+Conversely, frequently appearing items can benefit from collaborative filtering signals that may be learned from training a sequential recommender.
+Aligning ID and context embeddings places both the collaborative filtering (CF) and contextual signals into the same latent space, allowing context to potentially fill in for gaps in CF. More precisely, we employ the InfoNCE loss function \cite{infoNCE} as detailed below:

 where $\tau$ is the softmax temperature, and we also include a softmax additive margin term $m$ to each positive pair to increase the separation between positive and negative pairs, as proposed by \cite{yang2019improving}.